Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 * supporting implementation across tools and languages
 * preserving the link between formal standards and production systems

-This standards layer is one of the clearest reasons the infrastructure should be treated as durable scholarly and technical work.
+This standards layer is one of the clearest reasons to treat the infrastructure as durable scholarly and technical work.

 ## Stewardship Continuity